cap-js/cap-operator-plugin/README.md

     ```sh
     cds add cap-operator
     ```
-    This will create a `chart` folder in your directory with three files - `Chart.yaml`, `values.schema.json` and `values.yaml` and during `cds build`, the plugin will add the `templates` folder to the chart folder.
+    This will create a `chart` folder in your directory with three files - `Chart.yaml`, `values.schema.json` and `values.yaml`.
+And during `cds build`, the plugin will automatically add the `templates` folder to the final chart.

     **Available Options -**

     * `--with-templates`

         By using this option, the plugin will also add the `templates` folder to the chart folder initially itself.
-This required in cases where applications has to modify the predefined templates to support more complex scenarios.
+This required in cases where applications has to modify the predefined template files to support more complex scenarios.

         ```sh
         cds add cap-operator --with-templates
         ```

+    * `--force`

+        Via this option, you can overwrite the existing chart folder.

+        ```sh
+        cds add cap-operator --force
+        ```

     **Experimental Options -**

     * `--with-mta` && `--with-mta-extensions`

-        Using `--with-mta` option, the `values.yaml` can be prefilled with the design-time deployment details from `mta.yaml`.
+        Using `--with-mta` option, the `values.yaml` can be prefilled with the design-time deployment information from `mta.yaml`.

         ```sh
         cds add cap-operator --with-mta <mta-yaml-file-path>
         ```

-        Using `--with-mta-extensions` option, you can also pass multiple mta extensions.
+        Using `--with-mta-extensions` option, you can also pass mta extensions.
 If you have multiple mta extensions, you can pass them as a comma-separated string to merge them.

         ```sh
         cds add cap-operator --with-mta <mta-yaml-file-path> --with-mta-extensions <mta-ext-yaml-1-file-path>,<mta-ext-yaml-2-file-path>
         ```

-        During `cds build`, the plugin will automatically inject the templates folder into the final chart similar to command `cds add cap-operator`.
-But If you want to add the templates folder during chart folder creation itself, then you can use `--with-templates` along with this option as shown below:
+        Similar to command `cds add cap-operator`, the plugin will automatically inject the templates folder into the final chart during `cds build`.
+But If you want to add the `templates` folder during chart folder creation itself, then you can use `--with-templates` along with this option as shown below:

         ```sh
         cds add cap-operator --with-mta <mta-yaml-file-path> --with-mta-extensions <mta-ext-yaml-1-file-path>,<mta-ext-yaml-2-file-path> --with-templates